 Seeing Angkor Wat is one of the main things which brings tourists to Cambodia from all over the World.

 The second most famous landmark is the capital of Cambodia, Phnom Penh.
 It is often referred to as the “Pearl of Asia“.
 The first time I went there and saw it from a distance, I thought we had arrived at an island.
 Travellers who want to visit the country should make sure that they spend at least 2 days in Phnom Penh.

-The Kingdom of Cambodia – Facts about Cambodia name
+The Kingdom of Cambodia – name

 The name of Cambodia in the local Khmer language is “Kampuchea“, which comes from Sanskrit Kambujadeśa “, the land of Kambuja”.

 Cambodia changed its name more than any other country in Asia.
 It was known as

 - The Khmer Republic: 1970-1975

 - The People’s Republic of Kampuchea: 1979-1989

 - The Kingdom of Cambodia: 1993-till now